 Congratulations!
 You've received a diagnosis.
 Now what?

 Getting a diagnosis can be a battle that lasts years.
 Once it's finally over we are often relived and ready to face new challenges.
 For many of us there is no guide from doctors to welcome us into our new lives.
 We find ourselves alone and lost, unsure how to proceed.
 This was the case for me.
 My doctor wouldn't even explain to me the condition he had just diagnosed me with never mind how to proceed as a severely ill individual.
 With the little energy I had I tried to find what services were available to help me manage my illness and obtain financial support.
-I wasn't very successful and my health declined to the point were I could not meet my own daily needs.
+I wasn't very successful and my health declined to the point were I struggled to meet my own daily needs.

 How to use this site.

-The Resource pages will contain a contact list of services, public and private, that we have found in Whitehorse and the communities.
+The Resource pages will contain a contact list of services, public and private, that we have found in the Yukon, Whitehorse and the communities.
 Each listing will include a description of services, who those services are offered to, their contact information and a cost estimate.
 Costs will be indicated as free, $ = up to $100, and $$ = above $100.
 This feature may be simplified in the future.

 The Calendar (as of yet not created) will contain events/workshops from the different services.
 If you would like your groups events posted here please let me know.

-*This site is constantly expanding and updating so it is a good idea to periodically check back in.
-Thank you to everyone who has contributed and given me encouragement to make this happen.
-Please be patient as this is a one woman show at the moment.
-If you find any faulty information or links please let me know by contacting me through email.
+*This site is under construction and constantly expanding and updating so it is a good idea to periodically check back in.
+Please be patient as this is a one woman show with a debilitating chronic health issue.
+If you find any faulty information or have a service you would like to add please let me know by contacting me through email at nosoordinaryca@gmail.com.
+Thank you to my friends and family who have contributed and given me the encouragement to make this happen.